The client was in need of an ongoing asset management solution to help manage and sell over 25,000 pieces of surplus MRO equipment…

 An overview of four different projects with EquipNet, including a leading device engineering facility, global healthcare provider, global pharmaceutical conglomerate, and an industrial manufacturing company.

+The client reached out to EquipNet regarding a need for asset management for a full site closure.
 Using EquipNet’s Cascading Sales Model, this client was able to successfully close its medical device facility and gain financial return from its surplus equipment.

 Early in the year, the client reached out to EquipNet requesting assistance with a facility closure in Staffanstorp, Sweden involving over 100 assets.
 This facility had been manufacturing a raw ingredient used for insulin.